SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: Related Work

 \subsection{Time-series Foundation Model}

 Time series data have been studied for decades.
 While statistical models have been mainly used for its analysis, deep learning models recently have shown superior performance.
 For more general purpose use across a myriad of different types of data, time-series foundation models have been proposed.
 TimesFM~\cite{das2024decoder} proposes decoder-only foundation model pretrained on large corpus of time-series data.
 Moirai~\cite{woo2024unified} proposed cross-frequency and any-variate time series foundation model.
 But these models are limited to time-series forecasting and cannot be directly utilized to sleep downstream tasks, which are mainly classification tasks.

-MOMENT~\cite{goswami2024moment} shows MAE-based pretraining on large-scale data is effective for diverse time-series downstream tasks.
-UniTS~\cite{gao2024units} proposes task tokenization and unified mask reconstruction to make a generalizable foundation model.
+To bridge this gap, several representation-learning foundation models have been proposed for classification and general downstream tasks.
+MOMENT~\cite{goswami2024moment} and UniTS~\cite{gao2024units} utilize masked autoencoder (MAE) pre-training and task-tokenization to capture multi-dataset patterns across diverse domains.
+More domain-specific models have also been developed: LaBraM~\cite{jiang2024large} trains on massive neural corpora to optimize EEG-specific representations, while HiMAE~\cite{lee2026himae} implements a hierarchical MAE framework tailored for localized wearable sensor streams.

-While these models could also be used for PSG analysis, its performance is suboptimal as presented in the Experiments section. \proposal has a deep understanding of the characteristics of sleep data, and shows superior performance on various tasks.
+While these models could also be used for PSG analysis, its performance is suboptimal as presented in Section~\ref{sec:Experiments}. \proposal has a deep understanding of the characteristics of sleep data, and shows superior performance on various tasks.

 \proposal consists of Micro- and Macro- encoders.
 Both encoders are pretrained on large-scale PSG data with self-supervised learning.
 As shown from previous studies~\cite{park2025distillsleep}, PSG scoring inconsistency exists within a dataset and between different datasets due to inter-scorer variability~\cite{danker2004interrater} or guideline updates~\cite{berry2012aasm,berry2017aasm}.
 Independence from scored labels helps \proposal to obtain generalizable embeddings and achieve scalability across diverse datasets.